OpenFn/lightning/README.md

 ## Features

+### Build
 Plan and build workflows using Lightning's visual interface to quickly define when, where and what you want your automation to do.

 ![demo_screenshot](https://user-images.githubusercontent.com/36554605/223549338-3e7016b3-658f-4c7f-ab10-5784f9bbea95.png)

+Use our [CLI](https://github.com/OpenFn/kit/blob/main/packages/cli/README.md#openfncli) to quickly build, edit and deploy projects from the comfort of your own code editor.

+### Monitor
 Monitor all workflow activity in one place.
 ![Screenshot 2023-03-21 at 10 07 37](https://user-images.githubusercontent.com/36554605/226538515-f8b97950-80b9-4e5e-a5f4-7406c20ed37a.png)